discordjs/guide/guide/popular-topics/faq.md

 ::: tip
 On Windows, you may be able to use the `Win + .` keyboard shortcut to open up an emoji picker that can be used for quick, easy access to all the Unicode emojis available to you.
 Some of the emojis listed above may not be represented there, though (e.g., the 0-9 emojis).

+You can also use the `Control + Command + Space` keyboard shortcut to perform the same behavior on macOS.
 :::